nicolelehrer/nicolelehrer.github.io/speech.md

 <br>

 [Aural Analytics](http://auralanalytics.com/) is developing mobile apps for speech therapy.
-I worked on the front end development for two apps featured [here](http://auralanalytics.com/#vita), one of which was included as a finalist in the [2014 Vodafone Wireless Innovation Competition](http://vodafone-us.com/wireless-innovation-project/past-competitions/2014/2014-finalists/).
+I worked on mocking up two app concepts featured [here](http://auralanalytics.com/#vita), one of which was included as a finalist in the [2014 Vodafone Wireless Innovation Competition](http://vodafone-us.com/wireless-innovation-project/past-competitions/2014/2014-finalists/).

 *Related paper*